Biencredible/Design-Patterns/Creational Design Patterns/Factory/Factory.md

     database connections, file systems, and network resources.
     Let's think about what has to be done to reuse an existing object:
     1. First, you need to create some storage to keep track of the created objects.
+    2. When someone requests an object, the program should look for a free object inside that pool.
+    3. ... and then return it to the client pool.
+    4. If there are no free objects, the program should create a new one (and add it to the pool).

+    That's a lot of code!
+And it must all be put into a single place so that you don't pollute the program with duplicate code.
+    Probably the most obvious and convenient place where this code could be placed is the constructor of the class whose objects we're trying to reuse.
+However, a construtor must always return new

 # How to implement:
+1. Make all products follow the same interface.
+This interface should declare methods that make sense in every prodct.
+2. Add an emoty factory method inside the creator class.
+The retur type of the mehod should match the common product interface.
+3. In the creator's code find all references to product constructors.
+One by one, replace them with calls to the factory method, while extracting the product creation code into the factory method.
+You might need to add atemporary parameter to the factory method to control the ttype of returned product.
+At his point, the cpde pf the factory method may look pretty ugly.
+It may have a large *switch* statement that picks which product class to isntantiate.